brunocodutra/metal/doc/manual.md

 \tableofcontents

-Metal is a single header C++11 library designed to make template metaprogramming convenient.
-It provides a powerful high-level abstraction for compile-time algorithms that mimic the Standard Algorithms Library, hence **Metal** - <b>Meta</b>programming <b>Al</b>gorithms.
+Metal is a single header C++11 library designed to make you love template metaprogramming.

 There is a myriad of C++ metaprogramming libraries out there so why Metal?